.st0{fill:#FFFFFF;}

 But listings in online local business directories like Yellow Pages or Foursquare send important signals that verify the authenticity of your business: that it’s what and where it claims to be.
 The more such signals, the more the search bots are reassured, and studies show the top winners in local search tend to have around 70-80 citations.

 Building up your citations can take time to do one by one, but there are citation services that can handle a large number for you at once.
-This may be something you do only once and then monitor lightly as part of your ongoing local SEO efforts.
+This may be something you do only once and then monitor annually as part of your ongoing local SEO efforts.

 Get Started with Local SEO